-The quality management system shall include a method to calibrate the torque indicators and verify calibration of the installation equipment to validate the axial capacities of the piles based on the recognized torque correlation factors per Section 4.3.4.
+The quality management system shall include a method to calibrate the torque indicators and/or verify calibration of the installation equipment to validate the axial capacities of the foundations based on the recognized torque correlation factors determined in accordance with Section 4.2.5.

-Inspections of manufacturing facilities are required for this product, by agencies accredited for the required tasks in accordance with ISO/IEC 17020 or ISO/IEC 17065.
+Inspections of manufacturing facilities are required for product certification under this criteria.
+The inspection agencies shall be accredited for the required tasks in accordance with ISO/IEC 17020 or ISO/IEC 17065.

 EVALUATION REPORT RECOGNITION